A $21m yacht and copious amounts of champagne - how Ali Williams celebrated 41st birthday

 But Anna Mowbray's power set of Auckland girlfriends made up the numbers, including tech titan Carmen Vicelich and Trelise Cooper's co-designer and marketing brand director Julia Leuchars.

 Also on the guest list were interior designer and The Block NZ presenter Shelley Ferguson and her husband, former Olympian and high-performance sports star Steven Ferguson.
-Mowbray, Williams and family – they have five children between them - holidayed with the Fergusons on The Creek last summer.
+Mowbray, Williams and family – they have five children between them - holidayed with the Fergusons on the Mahoenui last summer.

 Shelley Ferguson is helping Mowbray and Williams with their multi-million-dollar dream home on the waterfront at Westmere, a property once owned by movie director Andrew Adamson.